When Life Feels Like It’s Racing: Understanding Hypomania, Mania, and Substance-Induced Mood Changes

 Risk-taking that could harm yourself or others

 Mania can feel like flying, but without a seatbelt.
-Jobs, relationships, money, and safety can all be affected.
+By definition, it disrupts daily life — jobs, relationships, money, and safety can all be affected — and it can include a loss of touch with reality (American Psychiatric Association, 2022).
 Sometimes, getting help in a hospital is the safest option.

 When Substances Are Part of the Picture

 Sometimes, drugs, alcohol, or certain medications cause hypomanic- or manic-like episodes.
-This is called substance-induced mood changes.
+This is called substance-induced mood changes, and it's recognized as its own category in current diagnostic criteria (American Psychiatric Association, 2022).

 Signs to notice: